ashoover/heic2pdf/README.md

 # HEIC to PDF Converter (HEIC2PDF)

-This project provides a simple graphical user interface (GUI) application to convert HEIC images to PDF format.
+This project provides a simple graphical user interface (GUI) application to convert HEIC images to PDF or JPEG format.
 It uses Pillow and pillow-heif for image processing.

 ## Features

+- Load all `.heic` files from a selected directory.
+- Select multiple files from a list for conversion.
-- Convert HEIC files to PDF
+- Convert to either PDF or JPEG format.
-- Simple GUI for file selection and conversion
-- Works on Windows, macOS, and Linux
+- Works on Windows, macOS, and Linux.

 ## Requirements